dgram/ZEUS-for-PHP/README.md

 ZEUS for PHP can be installed in two different ways:

 - via Composer: ```composer require zeus-server/zf3-server```
-- by unpacking ZEUS source code into your ZF3 `module` directory
+- by unpacking ZEUS source code into your ZF3 `module/Zeus` directory

 ## Initial Configuration